 Henry David Thoreau thought our biological nature explained both our savagery and our spirituality.

 Emerson’s ideal involves a background assumption about how human nature works.

 Sandel’s attempt to understand America’s modern malaises relies on telling the wrong story of America’s competing visions and the way these visions evolved.

 What are your thoughts on machines that can predict what you’re going to do in the next five minutes?
 Do you think that everything that happens now in the universe was causally determined by some event(s) that happened before it?
-When professional philosophers check people’s intuitions it looks as though sometimes people generally agree that we Continue Reading …
+When professional philosophers check people’s intuitions it looks as though sometimes people generally agree that we have free will even if Continue Reading …

 In Arthur Schopenhauer’s essay “On Thinking for Oneself” (1851), he writes that there are few people who possess a natural love of learning and that they will only learn from others if they find something that triggers an innate interest inside themselves.
-Thinking must be kindled, like a fire by a draught; it must be sustained by Continue Reading …
+Thinking must be kindled, like a fire by a draught; it must be sustained by some interest in the matter Continue Reading …

 In light of the most recent PEL episode, we folks in PEL’s Not School will be holding a discussion on free will this month through next month.
 Some of the conversation will be continuous with and complementary to the PEL guys’ discussion as well as perhaps raise other issues.
-For the remainder of this month, Continue Reading …
+For the remainder of this month, we’ll be reading John Searle’s Continue Reading …